Legendrian barriers in prequantization bundles: Introduction

 Some hard tools based on generating functions or Legendrian Contact Homology may detect Reeb chords.
 The latter has even been computed for examples of Legendrian lifts in prequantizations \cite{digo}.
-The non-smoothness of $\Lambda_k$ puts it however a bit outside the usual scope of these techniques.
+The non-smoothness of $\Lambda_k$ puts it however outside the usual scope of these techniques.
 Indeed, although Legendrian lifts of Lagrangian immersions may well be embedded, the lifts of our CW-complexes are not.
-This already shows up for the Legendrian lift of the skeleton of $S^2$ consisting of half great circles that cut $S^2$ into $k$ equal discs \cite{opsc}.
-Our proof consists on an embedding construction à la Mohnke that reduces the statement to a problem on estimating the Lagrangian area class of some Lagrangian embedding associated to $\Lambda$.
+This already happens for the Legendrian lift of the skeleton of $S^2$ consisting of half great circles that cut $S^2$ into $k$ equal discs \cite{opsc}.
+Our proof consists of an embedding construction à la Mohnke that reduces the statement to a problem on estimating the Lagrangian area class of some Lagrangian embedding associated to $\Lambda$.
 As in Biran's initial work, the embedding takes place in a space that somehow forgets about $\Lambda_k$, so that the hard part of the proof avoids the investigation of the latter.
-Still, recent results on detecting rigidity properties of the non-embedded isotropic skeleta {\it via} symplectic homology tools \cite{tova} give hope that these Legendrian barriers can be studied by other means than the one developped in this paper, leading to further rigidity properties.
-For instance, our theorem gives a bound on a "contact Gromov width" of $\cp(N,\tau)\priv \Lambda_k$: if the latter contains a subset contactomorphic to $B^{2n}(\delta)\times S^1$, then $\delta\leq \frac 1k$.
-But, as for Lagrangian skeleta, the complements of the $\Lambda_k$ may get small whatever the contact invariant is used for measure.
+Still, recent results on detecting rigidity properties of non-embedded isotropic skeleta {\it via} symplectic homology tools \cite{tova} give hope that these Legendrian barriers can be studied by other means than the one developped in this paper, leading to further rigidity properties.
+For instance, our theorem gives a bound on a "contact Gromov width" of $\cp(N,\tau)\priv \Lambda_k$ (corollary \ref{c:legbar}).
+But as for Lagrangian skeleta, the complements of the $\Lambda_k$ may get small whatever contact invariant is used for measure.
 Let us ask a precise question in this direction.
 In \cite{cosa}, V. Colin and S. Sandon introduce the Legendrian discriminant length between isotopic Legendrian submanifolds, defined as follows.
 Say first that a Legendrian isotopy $(\Lambda_t)_{t\in [0,1]}\subset (M,\xi)$ is embedded if